kaushalattaluri/kaushalattaluri.github.io/_pages/about.md

   - /about.html
 ---

-👋 Hey,
+Hey,
 I’m **Kaushal Attaluri**, a passionate Software Engineer currently working at **Pega**, where I contribute to the **Cloud Engineering** org, specifically in the **Infra and Databases** team.
 My role involves ensuring the stability, scalability, and performance of Pega’s cloud-native infrastructure.

-💡 Outside of my professional responsibilities, I am a enthusiast in **research and innovation**, with active interests in:
+Outside of my professional responsibilities, I am a enthusiast in **research and innovation**, with active interests in:

 - ⚙️ **Machine Learning Systems**
 - 🔐 **Federated Learning and Security**
 - 🧠 **Optimization Algorithms**

-I enjoy exploring the intersection of Distributed systems and Machine Learning to design solutions that are scalable, secure, and efficient.
+I enjoy exploring the intersection of Machine Learning and  Distributed systems to design solutions that are scalable, secure, and efficient.

----

-### 🧰 Technical Skillset
+## 🧰 Technical Skillset

 <div style="display: flex; flex-wrap: wrap; gap: 12px; margin-top: 10px;">